 Both the law and these terms try to strike a balance as to what you or Google can claim from the other in case of problems.
 That's why the law requires everyone to be responsible for certain liabilities - but not others - under these terms.

 These terms only limit our responsibilities as allowed by applicable law.
-These terms don't limit liability for gross negligence or willful misconduct.
+These terms don't limit liability for: